Todos Santos Mexico – What To Do In One Day

 By Foot, Bike Or Car 🚶🚲🚗

-Once you arrive in Todos Santos you are conveniently located in the town center next to a little park, restaurants and shops.
+Once you arrive in Todos Santos you are conveniently located in the town center next to a little park, restaurants, and shops.
 From there you can easily explore the town on foot.
-Although Todos Santos only has about 7,200 inhabitants it is quite spread out and therefore can be convenient to have a bike or a car.
+Although Todos Santos only has about 7,200 inhabitants it is quite spread out and therefore it is convenient to have a bike or a car.
 We ended up walking more than 15 kilometers both times we were there 😉

 Location on map of Todos Santos Mexico